 - Just above that line, add: define(‘WP_MEMORY_LIMIT’, ‘256M’)

 - If the user has access to their PHP.ini file, change the line in PHP.ini

 - If the line shows 64M try 256M: memory_limit = 256M

 The maximum amount of memory a script may consume is 64MB.

 Edit the .htaccess file

-- If the user does not have access to PHP.ini they can try adding the following line to an .htaccess file: php_value memory_limit 256M
+- If the user does not have access to PHP.ini they can try adding the following line to a .htaccess file: php_value memory_limit 256M

 4. Optimize Images

-Attractive images catch the attention of visitors in your e-commerce website.
-But most of the time, website owners forget to optimise their images.
+Attractive images catch the attention of visitors to your e-commerce website.
+But most of the time, website owners forget to optimize their images.
 And it affects the performance of your WooCommerce site.
 Large images take more time to load and impact the loading time of your website.
 It also harms the ranking of your website in the search engine.